skilleven/clickomat/README.md

 * Next is the name of the clicklist (text-file) to read instructions from `t1.txt`
 * You CAN specify a folder for your target-images but those can also be located on txt-file level.
 Then you would write a dot here.

-More details in the [Docs](https://github.com/skilleven/clickomat/wiki/Python)
+More details in the [Docs -> Python](https://github.com/skilleven/clickomat/wiki/Python)

 <br>